tqxli/semi_supervised_active_learning/README.md

     * If no ```-resume``` is specified, the script automatically loads the corresponding base model (same architecture, dataset, initial training set) from ```base_models```.
     * If a specific checkpoint is specified, the model resumes training from the cycle it stops.

-    For each AL cycle, ```budget num``` samples will be assigned ground truth labels and added to the training set.

 ## Acknowlegements
 This repo is structured based on [PyTorch Template Project](https://github.com/victoresque/pytorch-template), a great, easy-to-use PyTorch template framework.